avianinc/LLM-Starter-Kit/README.md

 ## Testing the OLLAMA Server

-To test the OLLAMA server, you can use the following `curl` command from your command line to ask a question: (must download via containter command line or web-ui first...)
+To test the OLLAMA server, you can use the following `curl` command from your command line to ask a question:

 ```bash
 curl http://localhost:11434/api/generate -d '{